jonludlam/blog/src/pages/articles/2018-03-04---Simple-GADTs/index.md

 end
 ```

 Unfortunately if we were just to type this in, we would run smack into the first and biggest issue with GADTs: They don't play nicely with type inference.
-It fails here:
+It fails here, as we can see in utop:

 ```ocaml
 utop # let table_of cls = match cls with | VM -> "VM" | VBD -> "VBD";;